Ada-Developers-Academy/ada-build/learning-to-code/iterators/README.md

    # multiple is an undefined variable
 ```

 In Ruby, one way to identify some of the blocks is to identify code statements surrounded by either `do ... end` or `{ }`.
+Aside: At Ada Developers Academy, we prefer using `do ... end` over `{ }` in our code.

 ```ruby
 [1,2,3,4].each do |number|